 The first and most important aspect to determine if your child is ready to potty train is mobility.
-A child that cannot get to the toilet cannot potty train, period.
-Unless special circumstances apply to your child’s ability to walk (ex/ medical condition) do not attempt to potty train before those tear-jerking first steps.
+A child that can’t get to the toilet can’t potty train, period.
+Unless special circumstances apply to your child’s ability to walk (ex/ medical condition) don’t attempt to potty train before those tear-jerking first steps.
 No amount of e-books and ads that claim you can potty train from birth are going to change this.

 One of the most obvious cues that your child is ready to begin potty training beyond mobility is communication skills.
 Whether this is verbal or sign, once a child can actively inform you that they have gone to the bathroom, or better yet, need to go to the bathroom, you have entered the prelude to potty training.
 This is an excellent time to set the groundwork for the actual potty training.

-Mobility and communication skills really are all that are required to begin potty training.
-Of course, a few other cues lend to the emotional readiness of a child to potty train.
+Mobility and communication skills are really all that are required to begin potty training.
+Of course, a few other cues lend to the emotional readiness of a child to potty train as well.
 You can train a child who is physically ready alone, but it will take much longer and be far more difficult and frustrating for both of you.

 Ability to undress and bladder control: